shavidze/COUNTributions/README.md

-P.S The app works relatively slowly on big organizations such as apache, microsoft, google etc..
+P.S The app works relatively slowly on big organizations such as apache, microsoft etc..

 **Benchmarks**: